AnalyticsAutomated/analytics_automated/docs/installation.rst

 * Start the celery workers, from the root dir of A_A.
-Note that we have to specify the queues the workers read from (-Q), for the basic settings we'll have these workers just watch the celery and localhost queues, note that the workers are watching the low priority, normal priority and high priority localhost queues::
+Note that we have to specify the queues the workers read from (-Q), for the basic settings we'll have these workers just watch all the default queueus, note that the workers are watching the low priority, normal priority and high priority.
+  In a more complex set up you can have different worker pools on different machines watch specific queues. localhost queues::

     cd analytics_automated/
-    celery --app=analytics_automated_project.celery:app worker --loglevel=INFO -Q low_localhost,localhost,high_localhost,celery
+    celery --app=analytics_automated_project.celery:app worker --loglevel=INFO -Q low_localhost,localhost,high_localhost,low_GridEngine,GridEngine,high_GridEngine,low_R,R,high_R,low_Python,Python,high_Python

 * Run the Django migrations to configure the database::